 The TEACCH program was developed in the 1970s at the University of North Carolina and has grown to be one of the more commonly used family-centered, evidence-based programs to treat children with ASD.
-This intervention approaches the child with an understanding of the learning strengths and challenges typical of individuals with ASD, and builds a framework organizing environment, schedules, activities and visual supports to foster learning and achievement of therapy goals.
+This intervention approaches the child with an understanding of the learning strengths and challenges typical of individuals with ASD.
+It builds a framework that organizes the environment, schedules, activities, and visual supports to foster learning and achievement of therapy goals.